nangel42/Star-Wars-Quiz-App/README.md

 * axios
 * Vite

+# User Stories

+* As a Customer, I want to play a trivia game, so that I can have a fun activity to play.

+* As an Potential Employer, I want to see what this MERN stack file has functionality wise, so that I can decide if he has the skills the company is looking for.

+* As a Colleague, I want to see the improvement of my colleague, that way I can view his progress at the end of the course.

+# Wireframes

+# Major Hurdles

+* Heroku.
+I am still getting used to Heroku and how it works.
+It is very tedious and I dont quite understand it all, but I sure I will one day!
+* React.
+React was a little challenging for me.
+It is very nice to use vite and it tells you where issues lie, but React is still new to me and I will have to keep working with it to understand.
+* Questions CRUD.
+I currently have a bug where I cant get the questions to appear with the seeded questions and it might be because of ANT design or it might be because I am doing something wrong.
+Not 100% but still need to diagnose that problem.
+* SWAPI API.
+With the starships and vehicles part not working correctly, I am not sure I will be able to implement those into my project, but I want more time to look into it.

 # Next Steps

 I plan on implementing a few new steps...
 * Unfortunately, while SWAPI was an awesome API to use, it does not include pictures NOR is it being worked on anymore.
 I want to integrate the Pipedream Photos API side by side with SWAPI that way all information points can have photos to go along with the data.
 * I want to Paginate the More information area.